UAHVis/GridSet/README.md

 1. View GridSet in your browser at [localhost:8000/web](http://localhost:8000/web).

-## To Add new Dataset
+## To Add a New Dataset

-1. Create a new folder inside \data folder
+1. Create a new folder within the \data folder.
-1. Add the dataset in the CSV format into the created folder
+1. Add the dataset in the CSV format to the created folder
 	* Each row is a Set Element
 	* Each column is an Element Attribute or a Set

-1. Create the metadata file (JSON file) for the CSV inside the same folder
+1. Create the metadata file (JSON file) for the CSV within the same folder
 	#### Example JSON format
 	```
 	{